PrincetonUniversity/kaltura_archiver/README.md

 to archive and replace with the place holder video choose a filter option that captures the videos you want to work on, then do:
 ~~~
-kaltura_aws.py  archive  [filter-options]
+kaltura_aws.py  s3copy   [fiOlter-options]
-kaltura_aws.py  s3copy [filter-options]
+kaltura_aws.py  replace_video [filter-options]
 kaltura_aws.py  health [filter-options]
 ~~~

 The health command should list all selected videos in a HEALTHY state and all videos should be tagged 'archived_to_s3' and 'flavors_deleted'

-To monitor progress count entries:
+To count matchig videos
 ~~~
+#entries with archived_to_s3
 kaltura_aws.py count --tag archived_to_s3
+#entries without archived_to_s3
-kaltura_aws.py count --tag flavors_deleted
+kaltura_aws.py count --tag !archived_to_s3

+# entries that were played between 2-3 years ago
+kaltura_aws.py count --played_within 3 --unplayed_for 2

+# entries that are not in the READY state
+./kaltura_aws.py count --status --status 1 -2 0 1 7 4
 ~~~

-To count the number of entry that are not in the READY state  (filter on default ststu list xcept for 2 == READY status)
+To list videos that were created 3-4 years ago but never plyed:
 ~~~
-./kaltura_aws.py count --status --status 1 -2 0 1 7 4
+python kaltura_aws.py list --created_before 3 --created_within 4 --plays 0
 ~~~

 ### Restoring Videos